 Cherry Jones On Stage - Theater Credits, Bio and Tickets

-Cherry Jones was born on November 21, 1956 in Paris, Tennessee and is perhaps best known for her Tony Award-winning roles in the 2005 premiere of Doubt and the 1995 revival of The Heiress, as well as her Emmy Award-winning role on FOX's "24" and roles in movies such as "Erin Brockovich" and "The Village".
+Cherry Jones was born on November 21, 1956 in Paris, Tennessee and is known for her Tony Award-winning roles in the 2005 premiere of Doubt and the 1995 revival of The Heiress, as well as her Emmy Award-winning role on FOX's 24 and roles in movies such as Erin Brockovich and The Village.

 Jones finally made her Broadway debut as Lynne in Stepping Out in December 1986, launching what would become a highly acclaimed Broadway career with two Tony Awards and a further three Tony nominations.
-Her Broadway résumé includes the role of Lady Macduff in the 1988 revival of Macbeth, her first Tony nomination for Our Country's Good (1991), joining Angels in America in 1994, a Tony and Drama Desk Award-winning performance as Catherine Sloper in The Heiress (1995), The Night of the Iguana (1996), a Tony-nominated performance as Josie Hogan in A Moon for the Misbegotten (2000), the title role in the 2001 revival of Major Barbara, Imaginary Friends (2002).
+Her Broadway résumé includes the role of Lady Macduff in the 1988 revival of Macbeth, her first Tony nomination for Our Country's Good (1991), Angels in America in 1994, a Tony and Drama Desk Award-winning performance as Catherine Sloper in The Heiress (1995), The Night of the Iguana (1996), a Tony-nominated performance as Josie Hogan in A Moon for the Misbegotten (2000) and the title role in the 2001 revival of Major Barbara, Imaginary Friends (2002).

-In television, Ms. Jones is also widely known for her recent Emmy Award-nominated turn as Holly Maddox on Hulu's "The Handmaid's Tale", for her Emmy Award-winning role as President Allison Taylor on FOX's "24," and for her recurring roles as Dr. Judith Evans on NBC's "Awake" and as Leslie Mackinaw on Amazon's "Transparent".
-Her most notable film credits include appearances in "The Horse Whisperer" (1998), "Erin Brockovich" (2000), "The Perfect Storm" (2000), "Signs" (2002), "The Village" (2004), "Ocean's Twelve" (2004), "Amelia" (2009), and "The Beaver" (2011).
+In television, Jones is also widely known for her recent Emmy Award-nominated turn as Holly Maddox on Hulu's The Handmaid's Tale, her Emmy Award-winning role as President Allison Taylor on FOX's 24, and for her recurring roles as Dr. Judith Evans on NBC's Awake and as Leslie Mackinaw on Amazon's Transparent.
+Her most notable film credits include appearances in The Horse Whisperer (1998), Erin Brockovich (2000), The Perfect Storm (2000), Signs (2002), The Village (2004), Ocean's Twelve (2004), Amelia (2009), and The Beaver (2011).